CLIENT EDUCATION PACKAGE

 A combination of food choice, avoiding using chemicals, and over medicating our puppies with toxic flea drops.
 Also We DO NOT do any altering or invasive procedures such as microchipping – which is a health risk due to high rate of tumor and paralysis.
 We suggest a name tag instead.
 CALL TLC PET FOOD FOR A FREE -name tag.
 Read website to understand about toxins; unsafe foods and plants for your dog. https://www.dogfoodadvisor.com/dog-food-reviews/tlc-whole-life-dog-food/

-CANCER PREVENTION: SUPPLEMENTS SUCH AS PROBIOTICS, PREBIOTICS AND DIGESTIVE ENZYMES are being linked to raising immunity and gut health and cancer prevention.
+CANCER PREVENTION: GOLDEN RETRIEVERS ARE AT RISK FOR CANCER.
+SUPPLEMENTS SUCH AS PROBIOTICS, PREBIOTICS AND DIGESTIVE ENZYMES are being linked to raising immunity and gut health and cancer prevention.

 To avoid cancer raise your puppy as “green” as possible - holistic approach will keep your dog healthier in the long run.
 Retrievers have known skin allergies and digestion sensitivities.
 Do not use food with any wheat or a raw diet.
 It is very important to use SAFE products on these hybrids.
 Do not use toxic drops for fleas and ticks.
 No plastic bones or raw hide.

 ILLNESS – Can dogs recover from Giardia without medication?

 If a dog has no clinical signs of giardia, you don't automatically need to treat it – they may recover by themselves if they are healthy and have a strong immune system.

 Giardia is everywhere.
 Your back yard, on sidewalks, on trails and forests.
 Animals and birds carry it – they Poop and rainwater disburses the giardia cysts.
 Cysts can live in cold and last for months.
 They are microscopic so you can’t see them.